eekcoopuw/jobmon/docsource/azure.rst

 You can also run these commands locally in a bash shell, because the ``az`` commands have the azure portal address backed-in.

-On MacOS you will need to sintall it via homebrew, see https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest
+On MacOS you will need to install it via homebrew, see https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest

 See the gotchas section.